jpummill/flask-test1/README.md

 # flask-test1
-Testing Flask development and Github management
+Testing Flask development and Github management by using a simple Flask application